Solar panels for boats, the perfect way to keep your batteries charged.

 Solara marine panels can be bent by up to 3%, and can be walked on.

-SunWorks semi-flexible panels can be bent up to 30% but CANNOT be walked on.
+Other semi-flexible panels can be bent up to 10%.
+Some can be walked on, with care.
 Mount them away from areas where ‘foot-traffic’ is heavy.

 You may have read about polycrystalline and monocrystalline solar panels.
 Monocrystalline solar panels offer the most up to date technology and efficiency.
 All SunWorks solar panels are of this type.